syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Update the size of the objects in the selection list to the size of first object in selction list
+Scale the selected objects to the size of the first selected object